Need episode 2? Click here!

 She smiles, loving my stumble over the word ‘tampons.’
 I’m as masculine as it gets.
 I’ve fought bare-knuckled, swam with sharks, and have had tussles with mafia kingpins that would usually result in death, but even I don’t like discussing womanly products.

 With her ego feeding off my unease, Isabelle says on a laugh, “They could have been my emergency stash.”

 I shake my head in both denial and surprise.
-“Like guys who carry condoms in their wallet?”
-When she nods, I lean in close to ensure my next set of words are only for her ears.
+“Like guys who carry condoms in their wallets?”
+When she nods, I lean in close to ensure my next set of words is only for her ears.
 “Any guy who tells you he’s carrying a condom in his wallet in case of an emergency is full of shit.
 We only put a condom in our wallet with the full intention of using it the night we put it in there.”

 “So, let me guess, the first thing you do when you wake up is place a condom in your wallet?” she asks before she can stop herself.

 I throw my head back and laugh, loving the touch of jealousy in her tone.
 “Not every morning.”
 I hit her with a brazen wink, doubling the lust roaring through her eyes.
 “Just every second morning.”

 She looks torn between vomiting and crying but tries to act unaffected by my inaccurate statement.
 “Did you put a condom in your wallet this morning?”

 Before I can answer her, a cough sounds from above.
 I don’t need to look up to know the flight attendant is back.
 I can see her reflection in Isabelle’s massively dilated eyes, much less smell the putrid scent of a scorned woman from a mile out.
 Her burning skin exposes I hit the nail on the head when I said she would be the equivalent of a Theresa Veneto.
 My interactions with Theresa years ago still have me balancing precariously on a tightrope, so I’m more than eager to avoid another ruinous tiptoe.